spences10/twitter-bot-bootstrap/README.md

 #### Links

-Credit for the inspiration for this should go to @amanhimself and his posts on creating your own twitter bot
+Credit for the inspiration for this should go to [@amanhimself](https://twitter.com/amanhimself) and his posts on creating your own twitter bot.

 [create-a-simple-twitter-bot-with-node-js](https://hackernoon.com/create-a-simple-twitter-bot-with-node-js-5b14eb006c08#.flysreo60)